hamidgokce/COURSE-PROJECTS--AWS-DEVOPS/Real_Time_DevOps_Project/Project-6_ Continuous Integration on AWS/README.md

 ### Step-8: Validate CodePipeline

-We can make some changes in README file of source code, onc we push the changes CloudWatch will detect the changes and Notification event will trigger Pipeline.
+We can make some changes in README file of source code, once we push the changes CloudWatch will detect the changes and Notification event will trigger Pipeline.